scottprahl/RigolWFM/README.rst

 If you want to create a ``.wav`` file with channels one and four as signals (and autoscale for use with Audacity or Sigrok Pulseview)::

    prompt> wfmconvert --autoscale --channel 14 E wav *.wfm

-More extensive documentation can be found at <https://RigolWFM.readthedocs.io>

 Status
 ------